I Spy with My Little Eye: Analysis and Detection of Spying Browser Extensions: Introduction

 A browser extension is an add-on software that enhances functionality of the browser.
-We consider a spying extension as one which accesses user information (eg browsing history) and intentionally sends the information to third-party domains, when its core functionality does not require such information communication (Section~\ref{sec:dataset}).
-Such information theft raises a huge privacy risk for the user.
-For example, a user's browsing history can contain URLs referencing private documents (eg Google docs) or the URL parameters can reveal privacy sensitive activities performed by the user on a site (eg online e-commerce transactions, password-based authentication).
-Moreover, any stolen information can be misused in numerous ways.
-The information could be used to launch targeted attacks against the user~\cite{kapravelos2014hulk}, or be traded in underground marketplaces for profit~\cite{Lifehacker:pi}.
+We consider a spying extension as one which accesses user information (\eg browsing history) and sends the information to third-party domains, when its core functionality does not require such information communication (Section~\ref{sec:dataset}).
+Such information theft is a serious violation of user privacy.
+For example, a user's browsing history can contain URLs referencing private documents (\eg Google docs) or the URL parameters can reveal privacy sensitive activities performed by the user on a site (\eg online e-commerce transactions, password based authentication).
+Moreover, if private data is further sold or exchanged with cyber-criminals~\cite{Lifehacker:pi}, it can be misused in numerous ways.
+Left unchecked, users may be exposed to various risks, including identity theft~\cite{krishnamurthy2006generating}, and financial loss.

-Compared to other types of user tracking, spying by browser extensions deserves special attention for two reasons. \textit{First}, unlike web pages, browser extensions persist through the entire browser life cycle, and can access in-depth user browsing activities across all websites.
+Compared to other types of user tracking, spying by browser extensions deserves special attention.
+Unlike web pages, browser extensions persist through the entire browser life cycle, and can access in-depth user browsing activities across all websites.
 By making privileged API calls to the browser, extensions can access the user's browsing history, current open tabs, record keyboard inputs and more.
-On the other hand, third-party web trackers can only track users on sites where they are embedded by the publisher, and thus obtain a ``limited'' or fragmented view of a user's entire browsing behavior. \textit{Second}, extensions are available on most popular browsers (eg Chrome, Safari, and Firefox) and have 510 million cumulative installs (in Chrome).
-However, not all extensions are benign, thus exposing the user base of a browser platform to huge privacy risks.
+On the other hand, third-party web trackers can only track users on sites where they are embedded by the publisher, and thus obtain a ``limited'' or fragmented view of a user's entire browsing behavior.
+Also note that extensions are available on most popular browsers (\eg Chrome, Safari, and Firefox) and have 510 million cumulative installs in Chrome.
+Therefore, spying extension developers have a large user base that they can target.

 Identifying spying behavior is challenging.
 Given an extension, automatically identifying the flow of sensitive user information is a non-trivial task~\cite{bandhakavi2011vetting}.
-Moreover, we observe spying extensions that obfuscate user information before sending it to remote servers, and those that switch between spying and non-spying states during their life-time (eg using remote Command-and-Control triggers).
+Moreover, we observe spying extensions that obfuscate user information before sending it to remote servers, and those that switch between spying and non-spying states during their life-time (\eg using remote Command-and-Control triggers).
 Such behavior further complicates the identification.

 To bootstrap our analysis, we resort to expert manual investigation of behavioral logs (traces of network, storage, and browser API requests made by an extension) of extensions to identify spying behavior (Section~\ref{sec:dataset}).
 To reduce manual effort, we apply several heuristics to automatically short-list a candidate set of possible spying extensions, among all the 43,521 extensions on the Chrome store.
 After manually investigating over 1,000 extensions in the candidate set, we discover 218 spying extensions.
 This dataset provides an opportunity to better understand spying behavior and to build a defense scheme that can automatically detect spying extensions (ie without any manual effort).